flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 Each individual background layer is called a **Segment**.
 A single Segment fits in 8 KB of memory, where each tile reference contains **H/V flip** attributes and **palette index**.
 Each tile reference occupies 2 bytes of memory.

-The Pixel Processor also allows to combine different segments to generate a bigger layer, but only a set of combinations are available.
+The Pixel Processor also allows to combine different segments to generate a bigger layer, but only a set of combinations is available.
 The largest mix combines eight segments.

 #### Sprites {.tab}

-Sprites (or 'Objects', as Nintendo call them) are single tiles with independent coordinates, but occupy more memory.
+Sprites (or 'Objects', as Nintendo calls them) are single tiles with independent coordinates but occupy more memory.

 There is a place in DRAM called **OAM** with 8 KB of memory allocated, here is where sprites are defined.
 Each sprite definition occupies 8 bytes, so up to 1024 sprites can be declared.

-Each sprite have the following properties available:
+Each sprite has the following properties available:

 - X and Y coordinates.
 - A flag that decides whether to display it on the left screen, the right one, or both.